It is not the shortest day walk in New Zealand, but definitely one of the most exciting ones.

 How to get to the starting point of the Tongariro Crossing

 You can choose one of the shuttle services that run from local towns to get you to the starting point of the Tongariro Crossing.
 There is minimal parking near the access points to the track.
-From the beginning of Labour weekend in October until April 30th, parking restrictions (only 4 hours allowed) will be in place at road-ends.
+However, from the beginning of Labour weekend in October until April 30th, parking restrictions (only 4 hours allowed) will be in place at road-ends.

 You can book your Tongariro Crossing Shuttles from National park Village in advance.
 National Park fees, round-trip shared transfer, and return Shuttle Transfer from National Park Village are included in the fair.